khushidaryani/the-secret-shelf-game/README.md

 ## 🎮 How To Play

 1. Start a new game and enter your name.
-2. A customer will walk into the library and give you a clue about the book they want.
+2. A customer will walk into the library and give you a clue about the book they want (click **SPACE** to continue the dialogue).
 3. Approach the bookshelves (using **WASD or arrow keys**) to open a list of available books.
 4. Choose a book based on the clue.
 You only have **3 attempts** per client.
 5. Your score will update depending on your performance: